- Stockholm Public Library was the first open public library in Sweden

 Before the construction works started, one of the wings was removed from the plans since the estimated costs exceeded the budget by roughly 1 million SEK.
 Apart from that, several changes were made to the plans during the construction in order to lower the final costs of the library.
 These changes often meant using cheaper materials than originally proposed.

-Stockholm City Library was opened to the public in April 1928 although the building was completed already the year before.
+Stockholm Public Library was opened to the public in April 1928 although the building was completed already the year before.
 Soon after, in 1931, the construction of the west wing, which had been removed from the plans earlier, began and was completed in less than two years.

 The building was made of plastered brick walls, which are typical of the Vasastaden district.
-Floors and the roof are made of iron girders and concrete and while the roof on top of the rotunda is covered by copper, its remaining parts are coated by asphalt.
+Floors and the roof are made of iron girders and concrete and while the roof on top of the rotunda is covered by copper, its remaining parts are coated with asphalt.
 Portals and cornices were built using the most prominent material, marble from Gropptorp near Katrineholm west of Stockholm.

 Windows had originally been designed to protrude from the walls and mean to be made of wood but only until the architect changed his mind and windows with simpler, iron frames were installed eventually.
 That was not the end of the story, though, as these were then replaced by wooden ones anyway as both the staff and visitors complained about the cold in the library premises.